Katyaaanikitina/dart/README.md

 5.Enjoy your free landing page!

 ## Bugs and Issues
 Found a bug or an issue with this template?
 Please, feel free to contact me.
+You can find my contact info on my page.

 ## Known issues (Work in progress)
 This landing page is static, so buttons are not clickable.
 So currently it can be used only as a layout of your company information.
 I'm working to resolve this matter